airbus-cert/skyblue.team/content/posts/invoke-bof.md

 - And many other offensive APIs, to perform process or token manipulation, etc...

 Powershell being a managed language, powered by the CLR (Common Language Runtime), the challenge is to switch from managed to unmanaged world and from unmanaged to managed world.
+As Powershell is built on top of the CLR, It allows us to use all .Net API's, and especially all API's that can interact with unmanaged memory :

+[System.Runtime.InteropServices.Marshal]::AllocHGlobal to perform unmanaged memory allocation
+[System.Runtime.InteropServices.Marshal]::FreeHGlobal free unmanaged memory allocation
+[System.Runtime.InteropServices.Marshal]::Copy that can move memory from unmanaged to managed, and from managed to unmanaged Sometimes we need to interact with native Windows APIs, like VitualAlloc, to allocate aligned unmanaged memory, VirtualProtect to set correct memory protections of allocated pages, etc…

+CLR includes a lot of native function calls, encompassed into an assembly name System.dll.
+By using reflective capability, Matt Graeber was able to retrieve managed functions pointers of GetProcAddress and GetModuleHandle, and starting from here it's easy to retrieve all API's needed.
 ## Unmanaged to managed

 The other way around now, go from the unmanaged (BOF) to the managed world (Powershell): BOFs often use the Beacon API to perform parameter unmarshalling, or send information to the C&C. How can we declare a typed function that can be easily marshaled by the CLR?